 1. Support for best-practice approach

-There are many frameworks for category management that are designed to make the process more efficient for category practitioners however, in my experience, those that are most successful focus more on the end customer and their shopping preferences and behaviour rather than being product centric.
+There are many frameworks for category management that are designed to make the process more efficient for category practitioners however, in my experience, those that are most successful focus more on the end customer and their shopping preferences and behavior rather than being product centric.
 I subscribe to the Category Management Association’s CatMan 2.0 process, which provides a sound framework for most food, drug and mass retailers to build a strong foundation for their category management efforts, as it attempts to account for both behavioral and attitudinal shopper insight.
 Look for a solution that enables a best practice approach.

-2. Consumer Decision Trees
+2. Consumer decision trees

 Whether you have used formal research methods to develop consumer decision trees – or if it is years of collective experience – today’s assortment solutions can and should leverage this valuable insight, and provide a structured repository for this information.

-3. Category Assessment
+3. Category assessment

 A historical perspective on performance, and comparison to the market, is important to understanding missed opportunities and under/over performing product segments.
 Support for category assessment may lead you to redefine the category based on this understanding – consider, for example, the trend of organic items.

-4. Objective Driven
+4. Objective driven

 Look for a solution that will allow you to guide the results and drive the metric(s) important to you, i.e. loyalty, profit, volume.
 Next, look for one to provide you a recommended assortment mix that maximizes your objectives.
-Gone are the days of having to play the trial-and-error game, results need be quickly and efficiently delivered.
+Gone are the days of having to play the trial-and-error game, results need to be quickly and efficiently delivered.
 There should be some flexibility to set different objectives for each product group or geography to reflect different tactics for each product segment or store cluster.